Academic Awards and Prizes

 This annual prize rewards a student who prepares the best PhD thesis in international or development economics.
 Leonid Hurwicz was an alumnus of the Graduate Institute.
 He received the Nobel Prize for Economics in 2007, together with Eric S. Maskin and Roger B. Myerson, for the formulation of mechanism design theory.

-Thesis: “Essays in Environmental Macroeconomics”
+Thesis: “Essays in International Finance and Macroeconomics”

 The Anthropology and Sociology Department Prize